 Initial testing of the new vial with the low-COF surface was performed with abovementioned laboratory tests to evaluate performance during frictive sliding and impact interactions, as compared to conventional borosilicate vials.
-Evaluation in both frictive sliding (Figure 11) and impact tests showed no observable glass damage or particle generation.
+Evaluation in both frictive sliding (Fig.11) and impact tests showed no observable glass damage or particle generation.
 Impact testing also confirmed effective elimination of frictive glass scratches, surface check formation, and subsequent particle generation over the range of conditions evaluated.

 Following laboratory evaluation of the new vial, two filling line trials were undertaken to quantify the particle reduction benefit in the filling line environment.
-The first trial comprised of processing approximately 1 million 3 mL vials on a high-speed restricted access barrier-style filling line with an experimental protocol specifically assessed airborne particulate matter response (performed on a production filling line at a manufacturer not affiliated with Janssen).
+The first trial comprised of processing approximately 1 million 3 mL vials on a high-speed restricted access barrier-style filling line with an experimental protocol specifically assessed airborne particulate matter response1.
 This continuous line consisted of conventional operations (wash, depyro, fill, stoppering, capping) and environmental controls with accumulator tables prior to washing and following the depyrogenation conveyer.
-Inline monitoring of airborne particulate matter near the postdepyrogenation rotary accumulator table (~45 in diameter) within the barrier was performed using airborne particle monitors (Airnet 510 XR I, sensitive to particles 0.5 $\mu$ m or greater).
+In-line monitoring of airborne particulate matter near the post-depyrogenation rotary accumulator table (~45'' diameter) within the barrier was performed using airborne particle monitors (Airnet 510 XR I, sensitive to particles 0.5 μm or greater).
 For this trial, >5 um airborne particle counts and container particle counts were not available for analysis.
 The line was operated using typical production protocols and setpoints with an operating speed range of 500 to 550 vials/min.
 In addition, a detailed record for each operator intervention was also maintained.
-The results were then compared to a conventional glass vial that was run immediately before the new vial, using the same protocol and similar quantity of vials.
+The results were then compared to a conventional glass vial which was run immediately before the new vial, using the same protocol and similar quantity of vials.
 A standard line cleaning was performed prior to each run.